How to create a website with WordPress in 2021

 - E-books to write and sell;

 - Sell products through a webshop plugin.

-These were just a few ways, there are many more.
-However, it is important to remember that you can’t just get rich quick with a website.
+These were just a few ways; there are many more.
+However, it is important to remember that you can’t just get rich quickly with a website.
 There is always a lot of time and energy involved.